This section covers succession, specialisation, mergers, selling a law firm, becoming a partner, and business structure

 How to use PR to build your firm’s reputation; and how to create cost-effective advertising – traditional and online – that delivers results

 Working in a law firm can feel like a treadmill.
-Many lawyers think about starting up their own legal practice, so they choose their own strategy, colleagues, billing targets and work-life balance.
+Many lawyers think about starting up their own legal practice, so they can choose their own strategy, colleagues, billing targets and work-life balance.

 In this section of Law Firm Ambition, we have put together a set of essential reading to make starting up faster, easier and less risky.
 Throughout, you will notice a strong emphasis on keeping costs down until your steady monthly cashflow covers your monthly costs.
 When you start a new firm, spending money is the easy part.
 Getting a sufficient number of clients – and sufficient cashflow coming in each month – often takes much longer than people expect.